aarjav22/Auto_MPG/README.md

 # Auto-MPG LinearRegression Model

-## Regression model to predicting the miles per gallon of a car
+## Regression model to predict the Miles Per Gallon of a car

 &nbsp; &nbsp; &nbsp; &nbsp;